liferay/liferay-js-themes-toolkit/packages/liferay-theme-tasks/README.md

 ## Additional Theme Dependencies

 In order for themes to successfully build, they must declare additional dependencies such as [liferay-frontend-theme-unstyled](https://www.npmjs.com/package/liferay-frontend-theme-unstyled) and [liferay-frontend-theme-styled](https://www.npmjs.com/package/liferay-frontend-theme-styled) in their package.json file.

-These additional dependencies are automatically to themes created with the [Theme Generator](https://github.com/liferay/generator-liferay-theme).
+These additional dependencies are automatically added to themes created with the [Theme Generator](https://github.com/liferay/generator-liferay-theme).

 MIT